SDGforskning/sdg-strings/SDG13_query_topic_WoS.md

 >
 >13.3.1 Extent to which (i) global citizenship education and (ii) education for sustainable development are mainstreamed in (a) national education policies; (b) curricula; (c) teacher education; and (d) student assessment

-This target is considered to cover research about education, awareness and capacity about climate change mitigation, adaptation, impact reduction and early warning.
+This target is considered to cover research about climate change mitigation, adaptation, impact reduction and early warning.

+In the first revision (v1.0.0), this target was originally considered to cover research about **capacity** for climate change mitigation, adaptation, impact reduction and early warning.
+We tried to limit to research about capacity by combining *capacity terms* (e.g. `education`, `infrastructure$`, `capacity`, `tools` etc.) with *climate mitigation/adapt/warning terms*.
+However, feedback and testing showed that this was a bit too restrictive.
+We lost a lot of relevant works about, for example, soil management to reduce emissions and capture carbon; adaptation of crop varieties to climate change; CO2 storage technologies.
+Therefore we have now dropped the terms around capacity, on the assumption that research itself generates capacity in the form of knowledge, tools, technologies and infrastructures.

 This query consists of 1 phrase.
 The elements of the phrase are: *climate mit/adapt/warning*